 The sensitivity of a specific element $(i,j)$ in the circuit can be quantified by: \begin{small}

-\end{small} where $\lambda_{i,j}$ represents a physically meaningful noise parameter associated with the channel $\mathcal{N}_{i,j}$, such as a Pauli error rate, amplitude damping rate, or thermal relaxation coefficient.
-A larger value of $\abs{\frac{\partial \mathrm{MSE}(\langle O \rangle)}{\partial \lambda_{i,j}}}$ indicates that variations in $\lambda_{i,j}$ exert a stronger influence on the MSE.
-Hence, selectively suppressing noise at the locations with the largest gradient offers a cost-effective strategy for reducing the MSE.
-Accordingly, we refer to the set of such positions as the noise bottleneck positions.
+\end{small} where $\lambda_{i,j}$ is a parameter of the noise channel $\mathcal{N}_{i,j}$ (e.g., Pauli error rate, amplitude damping rate, thermal relaxation coefficient).
+This sensitivity is closely related to the classical Fisher information~\cite{meyer2021fisher} about $\lambda_{i,j}$ encoded in $\langle \widetilde{O} \rangle_{\bm{\theta}}$, more details are provided in \sm.
+A larger value indicates that variations in $\lambda_{i,j}$ exert a stronger influence on the MSE.
+Therefore, prioritizing noise suppression for elements with the largest sensitivity provides a cost-effective strategy to reduce the MSE, which motivates the term ``noise bottleneck".

-As a concrete example, we identify the noise bottleneck positions in a 75-layer, 435-qubit circuit, designed on a hypothetical chip architecture and composed of $R_X$, $R_Z$ and $R_{ZZ}$ gates.
+As a concrete example, we identify the noise bottlenecks in a 75-layer, 435-qubit circuit, designed on a hypothetical chip architecture and composed of $R_X$, $R_Z$ and $R_{ZZ}$ gates.
 Further details on the circuit design are provided in \sm.
 The noise model is given by qubit-wise depolarizing noise, $\mathcal{N}_{dep}(\rho)=(1-\lambda)\rho + \lambda\frac{\mathbb{I}}{2}$, applied gate-by-gate.
 Here, the depolarizing rate $\lambda$ is uniformly set to $\lambda=0.007$ across all qubits, matching the fitted noise strength of IBM's Eagle quantum device~\cite{shao2024simulating}.
-The results are shown in Fig.~\ref{fig:chip435}(a), with bottleneck positions highlighted in red.
+The results are shown in Fig.~\ref{fig:chip435}(a), with bottlenecks highlighted in red.